Arcadia-Science/ProteinCartography/README.md

 A variety of metadata features for each protein are usually pulled from UniProt for visualization purposes.
 An [example `features_file.tsv`](examples/features_file.tsv) is provided as part of the repo.

 If you are providing a set of custom proteins (such as those not fetched from UniProt) when using the **Search** mode, you may want to include a `features_override.tsv` file that contains these features for your proteins of interest.
 This will allow you to visualize your protein correctly in the interactive HTML map.
-You can specify the path to this file using the `override_file` parameter in [`config.yml`](config.yml).
+You can specify the path to this file using the `features_override_file` parameter in [`config.yml`](config.yml).

-When using **Cluster** mode, you should provide protein metadata in a `uniprot_features.tsv` file.
-You can specify the path to this file using the `features_file` parameter in [`config_ff.yml`](config_ff.yml).
+When using **Cluster** mode, you should provide protein metadata in a `uniprot_features.tsv` file; specify the path to this file using the `features_file` parameter in the [config file](config.yml).

 Note that the `override_file` parameter also exists in the **Cluster** mode.
 The difference between `features_file` and `override_file` is that the former is used as the base metadata file (replacing the `uniprot_features.tsv` file normally retrieved from UniProt, whereas the latter is loaded after the base metadata file, *replacing* any information pulled from the `features_file`.
 In the **Search** mode, you can therefore use the `override_file` parameter to correct errors in metadata provided by UniProt or replace values for specific columns in the `uniprot_features.tsv` file that is retrieved by the pipeline.